You have selected your distributor in the country, signed the contracts and started with orders for a few months or years.

 Improve their customer service

 Aftersales department or customer service department is crucial!
-According to a Harvard Business Review article*, acquiring a new customer can be 5 to 25 times more expensive that retaining one.
+According to a Harvard Business Review article*, acquiring a new customer can be 5 to 25 times more expensive than retaining one.
 This article also says that retaining 5% more customers can increase your profits by 25 to 95%!

 Extra tip: push them to have a hotline.
 It can be done through a dedicated phone number, from an automated messaging system on the website or a discussion group on a messaging app.